jet76/CSCI-135/Assignment 3/README.md

 **After I crash, the final things I drew are not displayed.
 What is going on?** When StdDraw is in animation mode (as soon as your program calls StdDraw.show()), the graphics window is only updated on the next call to StdDRaw.show().
 If you add a final call StdDraw.show(0) to your program, you should see your final drawing.

 **I check for a crash if the bottom of my ship hits y = 0.0, but my ship just cruises on past without crashing.
 What is wrong?** Be sure you are not testing a double variable against a literal value with ==.
 It is very unlikely that your position will be exactly equal to the literal value.
 You probably should use an inequality instead.

+---

+**Extra credit possibilities:**

+* Create a new game control file along with a new set of images and sounds.
+Describe your creation in the comments at the end of the control file.
+Submit all the files needed to run your new level.
+* Create a new program that loads a more advanced control file like [this one](deluxe.txt).
+The end of the control file contains a list of rectangular obstacles that should be drawn.
+Your ship should crash if it hits any of the obstacles.
+You can pretend the ship is a rectangle for purposes of collision detection.
+* Dream up other ways to make the game even more exciting.